AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

 ### GitLab - configure and run pipeline

-1. Upload the `gitlab-ci.yml` file that will define your GitLab pipeline to your GitLab project repository:
+1. Upload the `gitlab-ci.yml` file that will define your GitLab pipeline to your project repository:
     - Edit the script where required to adjust it to your environment:

         !!! note
             Remember to change the name `example_filename.py` to your custom name that you will choose in the next step.
-Also, keep in mind that running a pipeline in GitLab requires a docker image of a Linux distribution.
+Also, keep in mind that running a pipeline in GitLab requires a docker image of a Linux distribution (or any operating system that can run python script).

       ```
       image: